Asepmustopa/SmartPlug/README.md

 This project is an IoT Smart Plug designed specifically for remote control of electrical outlets.
 In the development of this project, it was used to control a Hexos fan based on room temperature and humidity conditions.

-This project is an independently developed solution to help industries monitor environmental conditions in specific rooms in real time.
-The following tools and technologies were used in its development:
+This project was designed and developed independently as an industrial IoT solution for real-time environmental monitoring in specific rooms at the company where I work.
+This project demonstrates the entire product development process, from hardware design and firmware development to prototype assembly.
+The following tools and technologies were used during the project:

 - PCB Design using Autodesk EAGLE
 - Component selection